macimax/WIKI_STEPMANIA/Courses.md

 ## #LIVES
 The maximum(?) number of lives attainable in the course.
 Enabling this will automatically force your course into an Oni course.
 Ex. `#LIVES:4;`

+Setting it to 0 lives will make this course a nonstop course.

 ## #DESCRIPTION
 A description for your course, if any theme uses it.
 Ex. `#DESCRIPTION:Hello world!`